abdout/co/src/components/auth/ISSUE.md

   - **Solution**: Added try/catch block with improved logging in the Facebook profile function
   - **Status**: Completed

+- [ ] Remove Facebook auth URL hash fragment (#_=_)
+  - **Root Cause**: Facebook appends #_=_ to redirect URLs after successful authentication
+  - **Solution**:
+    1. Add client-side code to clean URL on successful redirect
+    2. Create a custom callback handler that removes the fragment
+  - **Status**: New issue - Needs implementation

+- [ ] Google OAuth redirect_uri_mismatch error (400)
+  - **Root Cause**: Redirect URI in Google Cloud Console doesn't match the callback URL used by the application
+  - **Solution**:
+    1. Register `https://co.databayt.org/api/auth/callback/google` in Google Cloud Console
+    2. Verify the exact redirect URI is allowed in OAuth configuration
+    3. Check if there are any environment variables with incorrect URIs
+  - **Status**: New issue - Needs investigation

 ### Medium Priority
 - [x] Improve debugging for OAuth authentication
   - **Solution**: Added comprehensive logging in the auth callbacks